Abo Eisa

-Abobaker Mamoun Eisa (born 5 January 1996) is a Sudanese professional footballer who plays as a winger for Thai League 1 club Nongbua Pitchaya.
+Abobaker Mamoun Eisa (born 5 January 1996) is a Sudanese professional footballer who plays as a winger.
 He represents Sudan national team at international level.

 Eisa began his career playing non-league football with St Albans City, Uxbridge and Wealdstone.
 In 2018 he moved into professional football signing with Shrewsbury Town.
 He has since played for Colchester United, Scunthorpe United and Bradford City.

 Early life

 Eisa was born in Khartoum, Sudan, in 1996.
 His family moved to London when he was seven years old.

 Club career

 Early career

-Eisa played youth football with Pro Touch Soccer Academy and St Albans City, before beginning his senior career in non-league football with Uxbridge and Wealdstone.
-He turned professional on 31 January 2018 with Shrewsbury Town, scoring his first goal for the club in the English Football League on 21 April in a 1−1 draw against Bury.
+Eisa played youth football with Pro Touch Soccer Academy and St Albans City, before beginning his senior career in non-league football with Uxbridge.
+In 2017, he signed for National League South side Wealdstone, where he scored 12 times in 22 starts.

+Shrewsbury Town

+On 31 January 2018, Eisa signed for League One side Shrewsbury Town.
+He scored his first goal for the club in the English Football League on 21 April in a 1−1 draw against Bury.

 On 8 April 2018, he appeared as an unused substitute in the 2018 EFL Trophy Final, and received a runner-up medal under the tournament's rules.

 In January 2019, he moved on loan to Colchester United.
 He made a goalscoring debut for the club on 2 February, scoring five minutes after his introduction as a half-time substitute during Colchester's 4–0 win at Northampton Town.